Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Methodology

 \subsection{Evaluation}

-For each ordering and each metric, both baseline and adapted to that ordering, four performance scores were gathered.
+For each ranking and each metric, both baseline and adapted to that ranking, four performance scores were gathered.
 The first two were gathered by taking the test set images in SVHN and STL-10 and creating 2AFC triplets consisting of the image and two versions of it distorted by two different randomly chosen distortions.
-The 2AFC score of the metrics were calculated by whether they consider the version whose distortion are is earlier in the ordering to be more similar.
+The 2AFC score of the metrics was calculated by whether they consider the version whose distortion is earlier in the ranking to be more similar.
 The two remaining performance scores are the 2AFC and JND scores for the respective parts of the BAPPS dataset.
-The calculation of 2AFC score for a single sample is detailed in Eq.~\ref{eq:2afc score} for distance metric $d$, an image $x$, distorted versions $x_0$ and $x_1$, and the fraction $J$ of judgements that consider $x_1$ more similar to $x$ than $x_0$.
-In the SVHN and STL-10 evaluations $J$ is 0 if the distortion used for $x_0$ is earlier in the ordering and 1 otherwise.
+The calculation of the 2AFC score for a single sample is detailed in Eq.~\ref{eq:2afc score} for distance metric $d$, an image $x$, distorted versions $x_0$ and $x_1$, and the fraction $J$ of judgments that consider $x_1$ more similar to $x$ than $x_0$.
+In the SVHN and STL-10 evaluations, $J$ is 0 if the distortion used for $x_0$ is earlier in the ranking and 1 otherwise.
 The final 2AFC score is the average score for each sample.